 On the other hand, if the SAP appeal was unsuccessful or if the school does not allow appeals, then financial aid is withdrawn until SAP requirements are met.
 Without financial aid, students are responsible for all costs associated with enrollment until they can raise their cumulative GPA to at least 2.0 and prove that they are on track to graduate within 150% of the normal timeframe.

 While waiting for federal financial aid to be reinstated, students must pay costs out-of-pocket or rely on private student loans to help fund each academic term.

 💡 Quick Tip: Need a private student loan to cover your school bills?
 Because approval for a private student loan is based on creditworthiness, a cosigner may help a student get loan approval and a lower rate.

 You must meet your college’s Satisfactory Academic Progress standards or risk losing federal financial aid in grants, student loans, or work-study funds.
 Contact your school’s financial aid office if you’re worried about your SAP standing, wish to complete an SAP appeal, or have any questions about your school’s SAP policy.

-While private loans can be useful in helping students fill any gaps in funding when paying for college, they aren’t required to offer the same benefits or borrower protections as federal student loans — things like deferment options or income-driven repayment plans.
-Private student loans are generally considered an option after all other sources of funding, including federal student loans, have been evaluated.
+While private loans can be useful in helping students fill any gaps in funding when paying for college, they aren’t required to offer the same benefits or borrower protections as federal student loans — things like deferment options or income-based repayment plans.

 Photo credit: iStock/skynesher